 Safety and Security

 Students should use multiple outlet adapters with surge protectors to connect more than one appliance; however, any student found to be overloading the circuit will be required to reduce usage.
-Extension cords should not be placed under carpets or wrapped around pipes in rooms.
+Extension cords are not allowed in the residence halls.

 - Each residence hall has an evacuation plan for use in the event of a fire.
 The resident adviser for each living unit will be able to instruct residents about the predetermined plan for evacuation.